bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 34°
-- Partly Cloudy
+- Cloudy
-- 85% humidity
+- 82% humidity
 - 8 mph wind
-- 75% cloud cover
+- 91% cloud cover
 - 22 AQI 🟩
 - 1.05 inches of rain and 0.79 inches of snow expected in the next 72 hours